organisciak/dissertation/document/2_litreview.md

 Motivation in crowdsourcing follows related work in the motivations of humans in general [e.g. @maslow_theory_1943; @alderfer_empirical_1969; @ryan_intrinsic_2000].
 While a review of that work is beyond the scope of this work, many views of crowdsourcing motivation adopt the lens of motivation as a mixture of _intrinsic_ factors and _extrinsic_ factors [@ryan_intrinsic_2000].
-In the former, fulfillment is internal to the contributor, psychologically motivated, while in the latter the rewards are external.
+With intrinsic factors, fulfillment is internal to the contributor --psychologically motivated -- while with extrinsic factors the rewards are external.

 The spectrum of intrinsic to extrinsic motivators is commonly paralleled in crowdsourcing literature through dichotomy of paid and volunteer crowdsourcing[@rouse_preliminary_2010; @geiger_managing_2011; @kraut_building_2011; @schenk_crowdsourcing:_2009].<!--_-->